graphql-devise/graphql_devise/README.md

 Configurations are done via initializer files as usual, one per gem.

 The generator accepts 2 params: `user_class` and `mount_path`.
-The params will be used mount the route in `config/routes.rb`.
+The params will be used to mount the route in `config/routes.rb`.
 For instance the executing:

 ```bash
 $ rails g graphql_devise:install Admin api/auth